files-community/Files/src/Files.App.Controls/README.md

+> These controls are provided "as is," with no guaranteed support, but we hope they prove useful to the developer community.

-﻿# 📁 Files UI Controls
+# 📁 Files UI Controls

-##### Stunningly designed UI controls to enhance the experience of organizing files and folders.
+##### Elevate your WinUI applications with our collection of custom-built controls, crafted specifically to address our needs in Files.

 ---